Activities for Reducing Environmental Risks

 Atmospheric risk management

-In order to reduce emissions of sulfur oxides (SOx) and nitrogen oxides (NOx), NSSMC is taking measures such as using low-sulfur fuel, adopting low NOx generating burners and installing effective equipment, including equipment that reduces SOx and NOx emissions.
-To curb emissions of soot and dust generated from factories and raw material yard, we try to enhance their collection by installing dust collectors and prevent scattering of particles by installing windscreens and sprinklers, based on air pollution risk analysis through scientific simulation.
+NSSMC is taking measures to reduce emissions of sulfur oxides (SOx) and nitrogen oxides (NOx).
+Agreements we have exchanged with municipalities included calling for more stringent levels of total volume control than stipulated in the Air Pollution Control Act.
+We intend to control emission volume even lower than the agreed levels and are therefore taking measures such as using low-sulfur fuel, adopting low NOx generating burners and installing effective equipment, including equipment that reduces SOx and NOx emissions.
+To curb emissions of soot and solid particles generated from factories and raw material yards, we try to enhance their anti-pollution functions by installing dust collectors and prevent scattering of particles by installing windscreens and sprinklers, based on air pollution risk analysis using scientific simulation.
 We also conduct constant monitoring and regular patrols to ensure that no abnormal emissions are released outside.

 NSSMC’s water consumption (excluding power generation facilities)